Fed policymakers agree rates on hold for 'a time'

 Similarly, the minutes noted that policymakers regarded the current rate stance “as likely to remain appropriate for a time” as long as the economy stays on track.

-U.S. stock prices held onto losses after the minutes were released, with financial markets generally roiled after a U.S. air strike killed Iran Quds Force chief Qassem Soleimani, increasing tensions between the two countries.

-Part of the Fed’s meeting in December focused on what has become a long discussion on how to best manage monetary policy.
+At the same time, America’s central bankers were engaged in what has become a long discussion on how to best manage monetary policy.

 Policymakers agreed that they would not “reaffirm” a statement on the Fed’s long-term goals in January as has become routine in recent years.
 “The Committee plans to revisit this statement closer to the conclusion of the review, likely around the middle of 2020.”